Why Compare IN10 Car Insurance?

 Courtesy carSometimes includedRarelyNo

-Cover Tip: An IN10 does not limit you to basic cover.
-Comprehensive could sometimes cost less than third party only.
-Always compare all three levels through a specialist broker.
+Cover Tip: An IN10 conviction does not necessarily limit you to basic cover.
+In some cases, comprehensive cover may cost less than third party only, depending on your circumstances and the insurer’s assessment.
+Comparing all three levels of cover through a specialist broker can help identify what options may be available.

 What IN10 Car Insurance May Not Cover

 One missed detail on your application could mean a declined claim.
-Here is what IN10 car insurance usually does not cover.
+Here’s what IN10 car insurance usually may not cover.

 Standard Exclusions